SimenB/node-prometheus-gc-stats/README.md

 ### `gc-stats`

 The module doing the GC stats collecting is [`gc-stats`](https://github.com/dainis/node-gcstats).
 This module requires native dependencies.
+It can be expected to work on Linux and Node >= 8 on macOS.

-If the stats don't show up, make sure to check `npm`'s install log for failures.
+If the stats still don't show up, make sure to check `npm`'s install log for failures.

 ## Metrics exposed